 It’s a common misconception that being a commercial real estate broker is only about assisting people in buying, leasing, selling, and investing in commercial real estate.
 That’s only the tip of the iceberg.

+The crucial part of broker’s workflow is getting commercial real estate leads and turning them into clients.
 Finding commercial real estate leads means understanding how to position your lead magnets and what tools to use.

-How to Get Clients in Commercial Real Estate?
+How to Get Commercial Real Estate Leads?

 Lead generation is a marketing term that describes the process of attracting prospective clients and converting them into someone interested in your products or services.